 Related signs and symptoms

-- HPV infection manifests as diverse skin and mucous membrane lesions.
+- HPV infection5 manifests as diverse skin and mucous membrane lesions.
 The common wart is a circumscribed, hyperkeratotic, rough-textured painless papule, which varies in size from a pinhead to large masses.
 Filiform warts are usually found on the eyelids, face, and neck, in addition to the lips.
-Laryngeal papillomas occur on the vocal cords and epiglottis of children (likely transmitted during passage of the infant in the birth canal) and adults, and occasionally become malignant.1 Flat warts are smooth and slightly elevated, usually occurring in multiple lesions varying from 1 mm to 1 cm, and may be hyperpigmented or hypopigmented.
-Plantar warts are flat, hyperkeratotic, and sometimes painful lesions on the soles of the feet.
+Laryngeal papillomas occur on the vocal cords and epiglottis of children (likely transmitted during passage of the infant in the birth canal) and adults, and occasionally become malignant.6 Flat warts are smooth and slightly elevated, usually occurring in multiple lesions varying from 1 mm to 1 cm, and may be hyperpigmented or hypopigmented; they generally occur on the face and legs, and they are more common in children and adolescents than in adults.
+Plantar warts (verruca plantaris) are flat, hyperkeratotic, and sometimes painful lesions on the soles of the feet.
 Hyperkeratotic warts are typically well-circumscribed, rough textured papules, which range from 2 mm to 1 cm; they can be found anywhere on mucocutaneous surfaces and often occur in groups.

-- More than 70% of sexually active Canadians (both men and women) are estimated to have a sexually transmitted HPV infection at some time during their lives.
+- 75% of sexually active Canadians will have at least one sexually transmitted HPV infection at some time during their lives.
 Many infected persons never develop overt signs/symptoms, but they still carry the virus and can infect their sexual partners.
-If genital warts are visible, they may manifest as small, cauliflower-like bumps, alone or in clusters, on the vulva, cervix, anus, penis, or thighs.
+If genital warts (condylomata acuminata) are visible, they may manifest as small, cauliflower-like bumps, alone or in clusters, on the vulva, cervix, anus, penis, or thighs.

-- In women, HPV infection of the cervix can be detected by the Papanicolaou (Pap) test by examining cervical cells under a microscope, or by other means of HPV testing.
-Oncogenic (potentially cancer-causing) types of HPV are the cause of most cervical and anal cancers.
+- In women, presumptive HPV infection of the cervix can be detected by the Papanicolaou (Pap) test by examining cervical cells under a microscope; direct HPV testing of cervical cells is an option in some jurisdictions.
+Oncogenic (potentially cancer-causing) types of HPV are the cause of most cervical, anal, and penile cancers.

 - Warts usually regress spontaneously within months to years.
 Treatment of the affected person decreases the amount of wart virus available for transmission.